niclaslindberg/webx-ioc/README.md

   * resolving non-resolvable dependencies.
 Calls a user defined Closure for resolution.
   * initializing classes with static methods.
   * registration of class names or already existing instances.
 Automatically scans classes/instances for implemented interfaces.
+  * registration of interfaces with referred instantiation by factories (dependency injection supported Closures).
   * instantiation of non-registered classes.
 Invokes constructor with resolved parameters.
   * typed array dependencies by configuring interface name to be resolved.
   * concrete class resolution by allowing concrete class name to be resolved.